Spectral Axis and wavelength.json

 • tuned wavelength minimum (nm),

-• tuned wavelength maximum or step size (nm),
+• tuned wavelength maximum, or a step size (nm),

-• which beam was tuned (pump or Stokes).
+• which beam was tuned (pump or Stokes), toggled with the swap button.

-• text labels, such as DAPI, FITC, Cy5 — used as channel labels; the internal axis becomes channel index.
+• text labels, such as DAPI, FITC, Cy5, shown as channel labels.

-Numeric and text information can be combined: providing both custom_values and custom_labels shows text labels in the plot while still using numeric positions for spectral interpolation (important when loading external reference spectra).
+Numeric values and text labels can be combined: with both present, the plot shows the text labels while still using the numeric positions for interpolation (important when loading external reference spectra).
+If only text labels are provided (no numeric values), the internal axis falls back to channel index and the Unit is forced to Index.

 wavelength.json